Uznavi/Perfect-Racer/README.md

 - New High Score Song - victory by freesound_community - found on https://pixabay.com/sound-effects/victory-96688/
 - Explosion sound effect taken from https://creatorassets.com/a/8bit-explosion-sound-effects

--All assets were free to use, no copyright infringement was meant
+All assets were free to use, no copyright infringement was meant